Clubs & societies

-However, there is also another path if you with to apply for funding.
-Show some initiative is a grant which is given out to groups of students, individuals or clubs which encourage students to actively participate in self-driven student student engagement activities and events which are socially inclusive.
+There is also another path if you wish to apply for funding.
+Show some initiative is a grant which is given out to groups of students, individuals or clubs that encourage students to actively participate in self-driven student-student engagement activities and events which are socially inclusive.

 Download the Show some initiative application form and make an appointment to chat with your campus recreation officer about your project.
 The Show Some Initiative Grant Committee meets monthly so make sure you leave plenty of time to complete your application prior to your event or activity.